nehaljwani/team.exiv2.org/book/IMaEA.md

 ### NEF, DNG and CR2

 These are tiff files.
-There must be some subtle matters to be handled in these format, however tvisitor has no trouble running over the files.
+There must be some subtle matters to be handled in these formats, however tvisitor has no trouble running over the files.
 Allow me to quote directly from Adobe's document: [https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng\_spec\_1.4.0.0.pdf](dng_spec_1.4.0.0.pdf)

 _**A Standard Format**_